 Absorption: Greece is progressing well compared to peers regarding the RRF receipts based on the successfully completion of the respective milestones and targets.
-So far Greece has received €18.2 bn from the RRF (€8.6 for grants and €9.6 for loans), that is 51% out of the total envelop of €36 bn (being among the top countries above EU average), having successfully completed 28% of the total landmarks.
-In March 2025, preliminary approval was granted by the European Commission for the 5th payment request for a total of €3.1 bn (of which €1.3 bn for grants and €1.8 bn for loans).
-Including this amount, Greece will have received a total of €21.3 bn or 59% of the total envelop having successfully completed 35% of the total landmarks.

-Execution: The loan component (signing of contracts) is progressing broadly in line with the original schedule.
+So far Greece has received €21.3 bn from the RRF (€9.9 for grants and €11.4 for loans), that is 59% out of the total envelop of €36 bn (being among the top countries above EU average), having successfully completed 35% of the total landmarks Execution: The loan component (signing of contracts) is progressing broadly in line with the original schedule.
 However, the grant component (payment execution) has become more backloaded than originally projected mainly due to administrative burden heavier than originally anticipated, as also witnessed in most EU countries.
 More specifically:

-Grants: Out of a total envelope of €18.2 bn, cash receipts from the EU amount to €8.6 bn.
+Grants: Out of a total envelope of €18.2 bn, cash receipts from the EU amount to €9.9 bn.
 Until December 2024, the entire project envelope has been approved with a margin, of which €5.1 bn have been disbursed to the final beneficiaries.
-Another €4.2 bn have been transferred from the state to other entities inside and outside the general government until March 2025.
+Another €4.4 bn have been transferred from the state to other entities inside and outside the general government until April 2025.

-Loans: Out of a total envelope of €17.7 bn, cash receipts from the EU amount to €9.6 bn.
-Until January 2025 €3.2 bn had been disbursed to the final beneficiaries.
+Loans: Out of a total envelope of €17.7 bn, cash receipts from the EU amount to €11.4 bn.
+Until April 2025 €3.6 bn had been disbursed to the final beneficiaries.
 The contracted projects amount to €7 bn.